Lukobet/Darey.io_pbl/Project15.md

 ![Screenshot from 2023-08-22 00-21-46](https://github.com/Lukobet/Darey.io_pbl/assets/110517150/fc92995b-a026-4dff-b5ac-e949d30ba0ed)

+*Navigate to AWS ACM
+Request a public wildcard certificate for the domain name you registered in Freenom Use DNS to validate the domain name
+Tag the resource

-*create a certificate, Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS)
+*create Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS)

 * Proceed With Compute Resources
 You will need to set up and configure compute resources inside your VPC.
 The recources related to compute are: